New insights from digital biomarkers

 What are digital markers?

 Biomarkers are indicators of standard biological, pathogenic, pharmacologic processes which are objectively measured and evaluated.
 And what about next generation of biomarkers which have gone digital?
-These are consumer-generated behavioral and physiological measures gathered through connected digital tools that can be used to explain, influence and predict results/outcome.
+These are consumer-generated behavioural and physiological measures gathered through connected digital tools that can be used to explain, influence and predict results/outcome.

 They are classified according to their insight and novelty of measurement.
 Measurements can be known or novel.
 A known idea is one that has previously been validated and is well understood.
 For example,